 [GENERAL INTRODUCTION]

 The gastrointestinal tract of humans and animals is populated by a dense community of diverse microorganisms.
-The intestinal microbiota features intricate metabolic interactions involving the breakdown and reuse of host- and diet-derived nutrients.
-The competition for these resources can limit pathogen growth.
-Nevertheless, some enteropathogenic bacteria can invade this niche through mechanisms that remain largely unclear
+This intestinal microbiota features intricate metabolic interactions involving the breakdown and reuse of host- and diet-derived nutrients.
+The competition for these competes for resources, such as host- and diet-derived nutrients, which can limit pathogen growth.
+Nevertheless, some enteropathogenic bacteria can invade this niche overcome this limitation through mechanisms that remain largely unclear

+[CONSEQUENCE]

 , hampering the rational development of interventions for gastrointestinal infections.
 Here, we discovered that

 .
 This lack of knowledge could limit our capability to effectively treat enteropathogenic infections in the intestine.
 To close this gap, we used a mouse model to discover that

-Using a mouse model for Salmonella diarrhea and a transposon mutant screen, we discovered that initial growth of Salmonella Typhimurium (S. Tm) in the unperturbed gut is powered by S. Tm hyb hydrogenase, which facilitates consumption of hydrogen (H2), a central intermediate of microbiota metabolism.
-In competitive infection experiments, a hyb mutant exhibited reduced growth early in infection compared to wild-type S. Tm, but these differences were lost upon antibiotic mediated disruption of the host microbiota.
-Additionally, introducing H2-consuming bacteria into the microbiota interfered with hyb-dependent S. Tm growth.
-Thus, H2 is an Achilles’ heel of microbiota metabolism that can be subverted by pathogens
+initial growth of Salmonella Typhimurium (S. Tm) in the unperturbed gut is powered by S. Tm hyb hydrogenase.
+This enzyme facilitates the consumption of hydrogen (H2), a central intermediate of microbiota metabolism.
+In competitive infection experiments, a hyb mutant exhibited reduced growth early in infection compared to wild-type S. Tm, but these differences were lost upon antibiotic-mediated disruption of the gut microbiota.
+Introducing additional H2-consuming bacteria into the microbiota interfered with hyb-dependent S. Tm growth.
+Thus, our results show that H2 production by microbiota metabolism can be exploited by pathogens.

+[CONCLUSION]

-and might offer opportunities to prevent infection.
+Interference with this metabolic exploitation might offer opportunities to develop new strategies to prevent infection.

 Introduction

 The mammalian intestine is densely colonized by microorganisms, collectively referred to as microbiota (Ley et al., 2008).
-The microbiota feature a network of metabolic activities facilitating efficient breakdown of complex diet- and host-derived carbohydrates to short-chain fatty acids (SCFAs), hydrogen (H2), and carbon dioxide (Fischbach and Sonnenburg, 2011; Flint et al., 2008).
-Microbial fermentation products are subsequently consumed by crossfeeding secondary fermenters, absorbed by the host, or released into the environment.
+The microbiota features a network of metabolic activities facilitating the efficient breakdown of complex diet- and host-derived carbohydrates to short-chain fatty acids (SCFAs), hydrogen (H2), and carbon dioxide (Fischbach and Sonnenburg, 2011; Flint et al., 2008).
+These fermentation products are subsequently consumed by cross-feeding secondary fermenters, absorbed by the host, or released into the environment (add reference).
 Gut ecosystem invasion is defined herein as the initial growth phase of a pathogen (or any other newcomer) in the host’s intestine.
 At this stage, the intestinal mucosa appears healthy, and the microbiota is (still) intact and limits nutrient availability.
 This prohibits growth of most newly arriving bacteria.
 Despite the scarce nutrient availability, enteropathogens can invade the gut ecosystem.
 Yet, the factors enabling ‘‘gut ecosystem invasion’’ by enteropathogens remain unclear.